-Potential-induced degradation (PID) is a failure mode in solar cells caused by voltage stress on the PID module.
-PID can affect both crystalline and thin film modules, to an extent depending on material and environmental.
-Often manufacturers promise PID free solar cells but still this solar degradation is observed in the field.
+Potential-induced degradation or PID is a failure mode in solar cells caused by voltage stress on the PID module.
+PID can affect both crystalline and thin-film modules, to an extent depending on the material and environment.
+Often manufacturers promise PID-free solar cells but still this solar degradation is observed in the field.

 PID testing equipment

-Finding low cost practical means of PID detection can help O&M companies and PV power plants owners in reaching a better return on investment.
-We therefore chose to develop such a practical solution at EmaZys Technologies.
+Finding low-cost practical means of PID detection can help O&M companies and PV power plant owners in reaching a better return on investment.
+We, therefore, chose to develop such a practical solution at EmaZys Technologies.

 Detection of solar panel PID – a case study

-A residential PV plant located in Southern Denmark, with an total installed capacity of 9.36 kW, was inspected for faults, since the plant experienced a dramatic loss in power generation compared to the installed power.
+A residential PV plant located in Southern Denmark, with a total installed capacity of 9.36 kW, was inspected for faults since the plant experienced a dramatic loss in power generation compared to the installed power.

 A PV analyzer from EmaZys (Z100), was used to detect the shunting level of the panels.
 The best performing panel and worst five performing panels have been selected for laboratory testing with the purpose to evaluate the module health state, and evaluate the robustness of the EmaZys PV Analyzer PID detection capabilities.

-The laboratory Electroluminescence (EL) imaging and I-V characterisation tests confirm that this is a case of PID of shunting type.
+The laboratory Electroluminescence (EL) imaging and I-V characterization tests confirm that this is a case of PID of shunting type.
 The maximum power has dropped significantly from the datasheet rating, as well as the fill factor.
-The figures below shows EL measurements, confirming the suspected degradation in this case.
+The figures below show EL measurements, confirming the suspected degradation in this case.
 The pattern is consistent with PID – see FIGURE 2 and 3 below.

 The shunt resistance determined by Impedance Spectroscopy in the lab can be seen in FIGURE 4.
-It shows good correlation with the light I-V measurement results see in FIGURE 5.
-Clearly panel 60406 was almost not degraded, while the 5 other panels pointed out by the Z100 were severely infected by PID.
+It shows a good correlation with the light I-V measurement results sees in FIGURE 5.
+Clearly, panel 60406 was almost not degraded, while the 5 other panels pointed out by the Z100 were severely infected by PID.

 The Z200 PV Analyzer from EmaZys Technologies is a PV tester based on impedance measurements.
-It is an unconventional but highly cost effective testing method for solar PV Array Troubleshooting.
-Our aim is to bring down the cost of solar electricity by lowering the service and maintenance cost.
-We do this by offering innovative testing equipment for any solar PV technician, solar O&M etc.
+It is an unconventional but highly cost-effective testing method for solar PV Array Troubleshooting.
+Our aim is to bring down the cost of solar electricity by lowering the service and maintenance costs.
+We do this by offering innovative testing equipment for any solar PV technician, solar O&M, etc.